 Investigation and Treatment of Lameness

-The pet rehab team works closely to achieve both a diagnosis and treatment plan for cases of lameness, stiffness or pain.
+Working collaboratively with our team we are able to achieve both a diagnosis and treatment plan for cases of lameness, stiffness or pain.

 First, a detailed history is taken covering all aspects of your pet’s history and daily activities.